Types of Special License Plates in Utah

 You can see if your desired plate combination is available by using the UT DMV Motor Vehicle Portal.

-Fees for personalized standard design license plates are:
+Fees for personalized standard design license plates are typically:

 Fees vary for personalized special group plates.